From a practical standpoint in terms of conducting an election:

 The system is easy for voters to learn, to understand, and to do.
 It is relatively easy for election officials as well.

-- A plug-in replacement for single-member systems (Single-member FPTP), or an IRV system, in which case we can keep the same constituencies and continue to elect only one person per constituency, chosen as the most-preferred candidate per the Condorcet/ranked-pairs analysis; or
+It can be a plug-in replacement for single-member systems (Single-member FPTP), or an IRV system, in which case we can keep the same constituencies and continue to elect only one person per constituency, chosen as the most-preferred candidate per the Condorcet/ranked-pairs analysis.

 Next: Practical Issues